The Mississippi River: An Economic Engine

 I am often surprised by how many people don’t know that Saint Paul has an active river port.
 They see barges coming up and down the river, and see businesses positioned along the banks, but never put the two together.
 They don’t recognize that significant commercial activity is happening on the river, when fact, Saint Paul has the largest river port in the state.
 I would estimate that in 2018, approximately 7 million tons of commodities passed through the Port of Saint Paul.

 If it wasn’t for river shipping, Minnesota producers wouldn’t be as competitive in the global marketplace.
 According to the Minnesota Department of Transportation, more than 50 percent of our state’s agriculture exports are shipped via the Mississippi River, starting as far north as Saint Paul and making their way to the Gulf of Mexico.
-Barges are then transferred to oceangoing vessels and sent to their final international destinations.
+Barges are then transferred to ocean going vessels and sent to their final international destinations.
 Commodities are delivered to countries as far away as China, Colombia, Japan, and South Korea.

 Benefits of Shipping on the Mississippi River